-Due to high volume, our wait time is approximately 5-6 litters or 6 months from the first time you contact us.
+Our wait time is approximately 1-3 litters or 2-3 months from the first time you contact us.

 If you subscribe to our email notification list, you will be the first to know when a litter becomes available for applications.
 Please like our Facebook page, Google reviews or youtube channel to get to know us and trust our history.
 We do not take a waitlist.
 You will get an email from us announcing puppies coming soon, a few days before the puppy applications are open.
 Then you will get one announcing a litter with a link to an application.
 We will always contact you and talk with you in-depth before commitment.

 Our puppies sell very fast, so if we call you, please be prepared to talk about what puppies are available to you.
 While we are on the phone with you, we will ask you to decide if the puppy or puppies we offer you are a good fit for your family.
 If we receive a verbal yes from you that you agree with us about the puppy or puppies available to you, you will have a few hours initiate payment in full and returned our signed health agreement to secure your puppy.